Move-In & Move-Out Inspections

 | Flooring | ||

-| Carpet | Stains, burns, pet damage, heavy soiling | Traffic wear, fading, matting (10yr useful life, PG 40) |
+| Carpet | Stains, burns, pet damage, heavy soiling | Traffic wear, fading, matting (10-yr useful life, PG 40) |

-| Hardwood | Deep gouges from pets/dragging furniture | Light surface scratches from foot traffic |
+| Hardwood | Deep gouges from pets or dragged furniture | Light surface scratches from foot traffic |

 | Doors, Windows & General | ||

-| Screens/blinds | Tears, snapped slats, pet damage | Mesh oxidation, faded cords from age |
+| Screens / blinds | Tears, snapped slats, pet damage | Mesh oxidation, faded cords from age |

-| Keys/fobs | Return all keys, fobs, garage remotes, mail keys | Lock mechanism failure from age |
+| Keys / fobs | Return all keys, fobs, garage remotes, mail keys | Lock mechanism failure from age |

-| Cleaning | Return "reasonably clean" — oven, fridge, bathrooms, floors | Normal dust between cleanings |
+| Cleaning | Return the unit "reasonably clean" — oven, fridge, bathrooms, floors (RTA s.
+37(2)) | Normal dust between cleanings |

 | Light bulbs | Replace burnt bulbs during tenancy and at move-out | Provide working bulbs at move-in |